ayushc121/AndurilGP/vq2/README.md

 # VQ2 — vision-only racing

-Best result: 3 gates.
-Did not complete the course.
+Best result: Completed the course, but not fast enough to qualify for further competition.
 Run with `python -m vq2.main`.

 ## The problem